cs421sp25-homework/team-06/docs/roadmap.md

   * [ ] **Trip Routes with Map:** “As a group member, I want to tap on an existing event marker to open an editing interface where I can modify details (updating the event description and time) so that the itinerary stays accurate and up-to-date.”

 * **Nice-to-Have Features:**
+  * [ ] **Account:** “As a user, I want to sign up with my social media accounts so that I don’t have to create a new username and password.”
   * [ ] **Account:** “As a user, I want to keep a log of my trip history and archive or delete my previous trip plans, so that I can keep an organized dashboard.”

 ---